 - Realize that you are not alone, you are not a bad parent, and there are people who can help

 - Understand what postpartum conditions are and what resources are available to help you deal with them

 - Share your experiences with other women who truly understand what you are going through

 - Learn ways to deal with and manage new baby and mom stress

 - Recognize the difference between normal stress and postpartum depression

-The postpartum support group meets monthly in the Gladys Spellman Building on the UM PGHC Campus.
+The postpartum support group meets monthly at UM Capital Region Medical Center.
 The schedule for the postpartum support group is posted on the Events Calendar under Childbirth.